kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 1. **Create a new repo:**

 - Navigate to the `Repos` tab in the Databricks workspace UI and click `Add Repo`.
-- Keep the repo creation popup window open for the following steps.
+- Keep the `Add Repo` popup open for the following steps.

 ![Create a new Databricks repo](../../meta/images/databricks_new_repo_popup.png)